Loading…

 | 11:00 | Meal for guests |

 The morning ceremony starts early because it's tied to the auspicious time and must finish before noon.
-A sample combining the monk rite, khan maak and water-pouring:
+Here's a sample combining the monk rite, khan maak and water-pouring:

 | Time | Activity |